 Also known as periodontal disease, gum disease is inflammation of the gum.
-A mild form of gum disease is called gingivitis, which occurs because several films of bacteria accumulate on the teeth.
-If you feel that instead of red, your gums are pink, inflamed, swollen when you are brushing, them most likely you have gingivitis.
+A mild form is called gingivitis, which occurs because several films of bacteria accumulate on the teeth.
+If you feel that instead of pink, your gums are red, inflamed, swollen when you are brushing, them most likely you have gingivitis.
 The main cause of gingivitis is inadequate oral hygiene.
 Patients who develop periodontitis will have intense pain along with gingivitis, bleeding of gums, swelling and bad breath.
 Acute cases may show pus oozing out of gums, loosening of teeth and abscesses.